CraftedQuery/cg_bot/DATABASE_LAYOUT.md

 User accounts are stored in the JSON file `users.json` in the project root.
 The default file contains an `admin` account with the role `system_admin`.
 `auth.py` reads and writes this file when users are created or updated.
-Each record stores the username, tenant, role, assigned agents and a bcrypt-hashed password.
+Each record stores the username, tenant, role, assigned agents, preferred language and a bcrypt-hashed password.

 ## Tenants and Agents